cooperdk/YAPO-e-plus/README.md

         ```bash
         You are trying to add a non-nullable field **'date_added'** to folder without a default; we can't do that (the database needs  something to populate existing rows).
         ```

         When asked to select a fix, select option 1 and type in `datetime.datetime.now()` and press enter.

         If you need more help installing the software, first look towards the end of this document, there's a section named "Installation".
         Only if you really have difficulties, register an issue on Github.
 I will offer installation help, by mail or through Teamviewer, for a coffee donation.

+        If you get errors other that those in part 3 above, try to do

+        `python manage.py migrate --fake`

+        (or replace fake with fake-initial if you don't have a db.sqlite3 database file in your main YAPO e+ folder)

+        You can also secure your database with the command:

+        `python manage.py dumpdata --indent=4 > database.json`

+        Which will export your database tables to json format.
+You can then import it after executing step 1 and to above to generate a new database with the command:

+        `python manage.py loaddata database.json --ignorenonexistent`

 1. Enjoy!